uwrobotics/MarsRover2019-firmware/README.md

 	For Mac
     - Drag and Drop .bin file into NODE_F091RC disk (Will show up like other usb devices after connecting) or run `cp build/blinky_out.bin /Volumes/NODE_F091RC/`

-# Debugger Connections (using the Nucleo development board to program the rover boards)
+## Using the Nucleo Dev Board to Program the Rover Boards

 In order to use the Nucleo development board as a programmer, the two jumpers labelled NUCLEO - ST-LINK will need to be removed.
 This will sever the ST-LINK debugger portion of the Nucleo from the MCU side, allowing it to be used as a general debugger.